How will you celebrate World Rainforest Week this year?

 Here are some ideas on ways to celebrate World Rainforest Week.
 Please let us know how you plan to celebrate in the comments below!

-: We have lesson plans and fun activity ideas for children of all ages!
-Whether you're a teacher, a student, or someone with an urge to increase awareness among your friends or community members, you can help protect the rainforests with our educational materials
+Be a rainforest educator: We have lesson plans and fun activity ideas for children of all ages!
+Whether you’re a teacher, a student, or someone with an urge to increase awareness among your friends or community members, you can help protect the rainforests with our educational materials.

 Those are our ideas.
 What do you suggest?